Engagement Foundation Review

 "The LMS crashes every finals week when 20,000 students are submitting at once — we can't have an unreliable platform during the most critical times"

-Personas: Chief Information Officer, LMS Administrator, Provost
+Personas: CIO, LMS Administrator, Provost

-Faculty resist adopting the LMS High High
+Faculty Adoption Resistance High High

 "Half our faculty still email PDFs because they find the LMS too complicated — we need a platform that professors will actually use"

-Personas: Provost, Director of Online Learning
+Personas: Provost, Dir. of Online Learning

 "We have 10 years of courses in our current LMS — switching platforms means potentially losing content and retraining 500 faculty members"

-Personas: Chief Information Officer, Provost, Director of Online Learning
+Personas: CIO, Provost, Dir. of Online Learning

 Site Analysis